-Any property which is compelled to connect to the District system under the provisions of this section shall be given the option of paying the costs of physical connection and the connection fee in one lump sum or in installments over a period of not more than 15 years with interest at the rate imposed by the District on unpaid service charges.
+Any property which is compelled to connect to the District system under the provisions of this section shall be given the option of paying the costs of physical connection and the connection fee in one lump sum or in installments over a period of not more than 15 years with interest at the rate imposed by the District at the arithmetic mean of the Districts' current bond issue.
 Any property which elects to pay in installments and fails to make an installment payment when due shall, at the District's option, immediately pay the entire unpaid balance of such charges, and failing such payment the District shall proceed to foreclose its lien against such property in the same manner as provided in RCW 57.08.081(3) regarding foreclosure of liens for charges.
-[Resolution No. 495]
+[Resolution No. 495, 842]